thiagodp/concordialang/docs/en/actions.md

 ## `hide`

+> Hides something.

 ### hide + keyboard

+> Hides the device's keyboard.

 The next sentence is for *mobile* only:
 ```gherkin
 When I hide the keyboard
 ```

 ## `install`

+> Installs an app.

 ### install + app + value
 The next sentence is for *mobile* only: